What can I expect from Seward Area Hospice?

 A plan of care will be developed that includes you, your medical provider and Seward Area Hospice.
 We will honor your choices and walk through this journey with you.

 Once we are contacted by you or your medical provider, we will arrange a visit in person by our Program Director or Volunteer Coordinator.

-Who is Eligible?
+Who is eligible?

-Seward Area Hospice Services
+What services does Seward Area Hospice provide?

 Trained Volunteers performing direct, non-professional support for the terminally ill person and his or her family.
 For most people, comfort care means the ability to remain at home, close to family and friends, instead of going to the hospital for uncomfortable treatments of limited value.
 All care is home-based.

 We are here to support you as you grieve the loss of your loved one.
 Seward Area Hospice offers outreach to families suffering loss, community grief groups and referrals for professional help as needed.